 This should be taken seriously as this decision can prove really worthy as part of your migration strategy.
 You can utilize data externalization power by utilizing a tool called Maximizer to move large, old, and unused data from SQL server content database to secondary or less expensive repositories.
 This move ensures higher performance and also smoothens down the overall migration process.

 Proper planning and change management policies will help you to be successful with your current and future migrations.
-In any case, your goals should be making the end users contended by providing a stable environment and easily usable content.
+In any case, your goals should be making the end-users contended by providing a stable environment and easily usable content.
 If you need assistance in getting started, we can help you with the best SharePoint migration plan that suits your needs.